Adaptive measurement filter: efficient strategy for optimal estimation of quantum Markov chains: Fisher informations considerations

 The \emph{classical Fisher information} of the output measurement process at $\theta_0$ is

 where the sum runs over indices such that $p_{\theta}(i_1,\dots , i_n)>0$.
 In general

 where the successive upper bounds are output and system-output QFIs respectively.

 In our simulation study we will be interested to study to what extent these bounds are saturated in the adaptive and non-adaptive scenarios, and in particular, to verify the prediction of Proposition \ref{prop:CFI-QFI}.
 Since the classical Fisher information is difficult to compute for long trajectories, we will recast it as an expectation which can be estimated by sampling measurement trajectories.
-In Lemma \ref{lemma:CFI-simulations} below, we will use the fact that at $\theta=\theta_0$ the vector $|\psi\rangle$ is the stationary state, and therefore $K^{[j]}_{i}|\psi\rangle = c^{[j]}_i |\psi\rangle$ for \emph{any} Kraus decomposition $K_i^{[j]} = \langle e_j^{[i]} |W|\chi\rangle$ (for simplicity we use the same notation for s+a Kraus operators as in section \ref{sec:Markov}).
-The proof of Lemma \ref{lemma:CFI-simulations} can be found in Appendix \ref{app:proof_lemma_simulations}.
+In Lemma \ref{lemma:CFI-simulations} below, we will use the fact that at $\theta=\theta_0$ the vector $|\psi\rangle$ is the stationary state, and therefore